bluescan/tacentview/docs/cli.md

 ```
 tacentview -c --in pkm --out png
 ```
-Here the types of the input and output files is specified explicitly.
-Since the `exe` extension is optional when using the command prompt, it has been removed from subsequent examples.
-Additionally, the executable in Linux will not have this extension.\
+Here the types of the input and output files are specified explicitly.\
 \
 \
 **Example {% increment egnum %} - Convert PKM and JPG Files to PNG and BMP**